hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 > Domains **MAY** include an `X-HESS-Stack` HTTP response header pointing to the stack root:
 > `X-HESS-Stack: https://example.com/.well-known/stack`

+Only the public domain owner can define semantic intent for a topic at the root.
+Everyone else can interpret, dispute, or ignore it — but not authoritatively replace it.
 >
 > Agents **SHOULD** treat this header as a discovery hint only and **MUST** verify the referenced stack resource directly.
 > Absence of this header **MUST NOT** be interpreted as absence of DFH support.